 The most important thing your child will need to play field hockey is a mouth guard.
 Field hockey is a non contact sport but accidents can happen, especially when kids are learning, so a mouth guard is a must have.

 Another must have for protection are shin pads.
-Shin pads are worn under the socks to prevent any injuries that may be caused by opponents sticks during tackles.
+Players wear them under their socks to prevent any injuries.
+Normally, from opponents sticks during tackles.

 Your child will also need appropriate footwear.
 Hockey boots have stoppers also known as cleats on the bottom of the shoes to help them grip to the surface they are playing on and are important part of their uniform.